ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

         connector.restoreConnection();
 ```

-We added storing local `connector` variable in `window` for it to be accessible in browser console.
-Also we use `restoreConnection` for user not to log in on each webapp page.
+In the newer version above, the storing `connector`  variable in the `window` was added so it is accessible in the browser console.
+Additionally, the `restoreConnection` so users don’t have to log in on each web application page.

 ### Logging in with Tonkeeper

-First of all, I tested declining the request.
-The result that appeared in console was `Error: [TON_CONNECT_SDK_ERROR] Wallet declined the request`.
+If we decline our request from wallet, The result that appeared in the console will `Error: [TON_CONNECT_SDK_ERROR] Wallet declined the request`.

-Then, the user is able to accept the same login request if he saves the link.
-So web app should handle authentication decline as non-final, or else it can be messed up with.
+Therefore, the user is able to accept the same login request if the link is saved.
+This means the web app should be able to handle the authentication decline as non-final so it works correctly.

-After that, I've accepted login request.
-It was immediately reflected in browser console:
+Afterwards, the login request is accepted and is immediately reflected in the browser console as follows:

 ```js
 22:40:13.887 Connection status:
 Object { device: {…}, provider: "http", account: {…} }